cloudfoundry/community/toc/working-groups/WORKING-GROUPS.md

 Mission: Provides accessible, clear entrypoints for CF end users and contributors, including documentation and example resources.

 Technical assets: Includes repositories for Cloud Foundry documentation sites.
+The GitHub repos this WG manages in the `cloudfoundry` GitHub organization are to be labeled with the `cff-wg-community-experience` topic.

 ## Foundational Infrastructure